 The elevation at Heceta Head reaches 1,000 ft. and is a nesting area for seabirds.

-Free docent led programs and tours are offered at Heceta Head Lightstation year round, weather and staffing dependent.
+Free docent led programs are offered at Heceta Head Lightstation year round, weather and staffing dependent.

 - LIGHTHOUSE INTERPRETIVE PROGRAMS: 11am-3pm daily

 $5/vehicle/day use fee or valid OSP parking pass or Oregon Coast Passport